Jefferson13t/C_exercises/README.md

 # C_exercises
-Repository to store my exercise lists from my college
+Repository to store the exercise lists from my college.